 For both, we did a group warm-up and Marco or Gabri would explain where to swim in from, the direction of the current, and give us advice on taking waves and improving our technique.
 Even for experienced surfers who don’t need “instruction” as such, the information about the breaks is invaluable.

 It was extremely windy during our trip in April, which means that the waves almost immediately closed out.
 Rather than getting those nice peeling waves, they tended to turn into white water quite quickly so we were all taking out long boards.
-Tom had one beautiful, long wave that he rode practically to shore.
+My partner had one beautiful, long wave that he rode practically to shore.
 I was so proud!

 The people we met on our surf trip were perhaps the best part!
 The night we arrived, I got quite the surprise.
 It was late and there were just a couple people on laptops at the kitchen table.
 One of them jumped up: